michaelmiller94/simple/check.md

-This is the first line used for the pull request test
+This is the first line used for the rebase test.

 This documentation describes how to use the Check app.